jonaswer/Entscheidungsframework_Cameo_Systems_Modeler/README.md

 The decision-tool is written in MATLAB and Python, which is called by Cameo Systems Modeler.
 The Matlab file can be used as a constraint block in MATLAB and has ports for joining technology models.

-The thesis can be also used as a documentation of the software architecture.
+The thesis can be also used as a documentation of the software architecture as well as a guide for design system models of joining technologies.